To Maintain and Raise Professional Standards

 To Protect Individual and Professional Rights

 As employees of school boards, teachers need protection from arbitrary or unfair decisions affecting their employment.
-Through the ATA, teachers ensure that they will receive assistance from professionals when they encounter contract difficulties.
+Through the ATA, teachers ensure that they will receive assistance from professionals when they encounter employment difficulties.

 To Provide Specialized Services